wtsi-hgi/yascp/README.md

 <img width="100%" alt="Screenshot 2024-06-03 at 17 01 01" src="https://github.com/wtsi-hgi/yascp/assets/22347136/c724f731-42ab-4880-9666-eeb3384fd5e6">

 **YASCP** (Yet Another Single Cell Pipeline) is a scalable and modular single-cell analysis pipeline designed for high-quality preprocessing, deconvolution, doublet detection, clustering, cell type assignment, and integration.
-The acronym moves from Y to A to symbolize the pursuit of knowledge — no Z implies there's always more to discover.
+The acronym moves from Y to A to symbolize the pursuit of knowledge — no Z implies there's always more to explore, refine, and improve.

 YASCP supports:

-- 10x Cell Ranger output directories as primary inputs
+- 10x Genomics Cell Ranger-style output directories
+- Raw BAM/BAI and MTX file inputs for nonstandard or intermediate-stage datasets
 - Hashtag multiplexing (HTO/CITE-seq)
 - CITE-seq protein expression quantification
 - scRNA-seq and scATAC-seq analysis modes
-- Modular reuse of each step independently
+- Modular execution: run the full pipeline or reuse individual steps independently

-It is designed to be flexible and **not hardcoded for any specific tissue or cell type** (e.g., PBMCs).
-You can configure individual modules — such as demultiplexing, doublet detection, or clustering — to fit your experimental setup, including custom thresholds or skipping modules that aren’t relevant.
+YASCP is not hardcoded for any specific tissue, platform, or cell type.
+Each module — from ambient RNA removal to clustering and annotation — can be configured independently, allowing you to tailor thresholds, skip irrelevant steps, or restart from any stage of the analysis.

 ### Flexibility for Custom Designs

-YASCP is built to support a wide range of experimental scenarios beyond standard PBMC workflows, including stimulation conditions, CITE-seq, CRISPR screens, and multimodal assays.
-It supports both plug-and-play execution and custom integration points.
+YASCP is designed to accommodate complex experimental scenarios such as stimulation conditions, CITE-seq profiling, and multimodal assays.
+While it does not perform CRISPR guide assignment or perturbation modeling directly, it can preprocess CRISPR-based single-cell data upstream of specialized tools — providing normalized, QC-filtered .h5ad or .rds files ready for downstream integration.
+Whether you’re analyzing a simple 10x run or building a customized, multi-step workflow, YASCP enables reproducible, flexible, and scalable analysis.

 - **Condition-aware and hashtag-aware workflows**
   You can split samples by hashtag or stimulation *before* QC, doublet detection, or annotation, either externally or by modifying the workflow schema.